meylism/sparser-binding/README.md

       git submodule init
       git submodule update
       ```
-- Then go ahead and run `python prepare.py`.
+- Then go ahead and `cd` to `sparser-jni`.
+Then run `make all`.
 The script is supposed to do the following:
   - first build the `sparser-jni` project(using the Make file there).
 As a result the shared library(.dylib/.so)
     will be put in the `sparser-jni/libs` directory.
   - and then create a soft link to the library in a directory to which Java can reach(`java.library.path`).